-- a) For avoidance of doubt and to ensure transparency; - i.
-The relevant Minister shall lay before Parliament any Public Private Partnership agreement or agreements within one month after it have been signed. - ii.
-All Public Private Partnerships agreements, amendment or variations thereto should as well as be laid before Parliament within one month after the amendment or variation; - iii.
+- i.
+The relevant Minister shall lay before Parliament any Public Private Partnership agreement or agreements within one month after it has been signed for Parliamentary oversight. - ii.
+All Public Private Partnerships agreements, amendment or variations thereto should as well be laid before Parliament within one month after the amendment or variation: - iii.
 Ministries, Government Departments and Agencies should indicate in their budget framework papers to Parliament the respective Public Private Partnerships projects to formalize the appropriation of funds for the Public Private Partnerships projects; - iv.
-Government should specify which Public Private Partnerships are co-founded by Government and the Public Private Partnerships that are wholly funded by investors. - b) Clause 26 of the Public Private Partnership Bill 2012 (as passed) by Parliament should be reconsidered and passed as proposed by H.E.
-President.
+Government should specify which Public Private Partnerships are co-founded by Government and the Public Private Partnerships that are wholly funded by investors. - b) Clause 26 of the Public Private Partnership Bill 2012 (as passed) by Parliament should be reconsidered and passed.